asantra1/devops-challenge-master/README.md

 ```
 helm install app-2048 ./charts/ -n game-2048
 ```
-> **Note** : Since this is an application, it is kept outside from the infratructure automation code.
-In actual case, it is deployed through deployment pipeline.
+> **Note** : Note : Since this is an application, it is kept outside of the infrastructure automation code.
+In actual cases, it is deployed through the deployment pipeline.

-Optionally the applciation can be deployed using terraform
+Optionally the 2048 application can be deployed using terraform.
 ```
 cd application
 terraform init
 terraform apply
 ```
 > After deployment, application can be accessible through the public facing AWS ALB endpoint.
-Get this from the ingress resource or from AWS.
+Get this from the ingress resource or from the AWS.

 ### Deployment destroy
 1. Uninstall the 2048 application from EKS (from **devops-challenge-master**)